 If soil testing justifies P fertilizer application, test the soil again the following year and compare with Table 3 to determine if P fertilization can be decreased or omitted.
 A leaf tissue-testing program for P should begin at this time, comparing the results with the standards in Table 1.

 Apply K fertilizer at a K2O rate equal to the 1.25 times the N rate.

 If the soil pH is in the optimum range of 5.5 to 6.5, there is no need to apply Ca. If soil pH is below 5.5, the soil should be limed to pH 6.5, which will supply needed Ca. If soil pH is above 6.5, the soil will contain abundant Ca. At pH close to 8, Ca will form precipitates.

-Applying fertilizer in several small doses increases fertilizer efficiency by maintaining more constant nutrient availability and by reducing leaching if unexpected rain occurs (Table 4).
+Applying fertilizer in several small doses increases fertilizer efficiency by maintaining more constant nutrient availability throughout the growing season and by reducing leaching if unexpected rain occurs (Table 4).
 A minimum of 4 to 6 applications of dry fertilizer is recommended.
 If fertigating, splitting fertigation into 10 to 30 applications per year is common and desirable.
 The cost of liquid injection during irrigation is relatively small, particularly if the injection can be automated.
-Two or three applications of controlled-release fertilizer is satisfactory for HLB-affected trees because nutrients are protected from leaching rains.
-Controlled-release formulations may be applied preplant, incorporated after planting, or broadcast to ensure uniform distribution of nutrients throughout the enlarging root zone of young trees.
+Two or three applications of controlled-release fertilizer are satisfactory for HLB-affected trees because nutrients are protected from leaching rains.
+Controlled-release formulations may be applied pre-plant, incorporated after planting, or broadcast to ensure uniform distribution of nutrients throughout the enlarging root zone of young trees.

 Bearing Trees (4+ Years in Grove)